praneeth-katuri/HouseWorth/README.md

 combined_score = 0.5 * normalized_mse + 0.5 * normalized_r2
 ```

+The model with the highest combined score is considered the best model and is saved for future use.

 the best model was determined to be **Linear Regression** with the following metrics:

 - **Best Model MSE**: 85.57
 - **Best Model R²**: 0.71

-The model with the highest combined score is considered the best model and is saved for future use.
+## Contributing

+Contributions to this project are welcome!
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License